 Are there ways in which career opportunities can be enhanced for both younger and older workers?

 What tools would help age aware union reps promote social dialogue on the subject of active ageing?

-46-50 minutes: Report back
+Are there important people either within or outside the organisation who are important in the social dialogue on active ageing (prompts: retired workers, occupational health specialists, pension managers)?

-51-65 minutes: Discussion 3: Supporting older workers in managing their careers
+Discussion 3: Supporting older workers in managing their careers

 What do older workers want in terms work and how/when they retire?
 Are their goals achievable?